BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 ![User Journey Stages](../_media/spatial-data-journey-v3.svg)

 ## Common painpoints for users
-User research conducted on behalf of the Geospatial Commision identifed many issues that caused users to be confused or frustrated when [Finding Geospatial Data](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).
+User research conducted on behalf of the Geospatial Commission identified many issues that caused users to be confused or frustrated when [Finding Geospatial Data](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).
 Poor usability reduces trust and limits the impact of potentially valuable data.

 Our recommendations are designed to address the following painpoints, grouped by user needs: